nvidia-riva/tutorials/New-language-adaptation/Esperanto/README.md

 ![png](./Esperanto-workflow.png)

-The Riva new language workflow is divided into 3 major stages:
+The Riva new language workflow is divided into three major stages:
 - Data preparation
 - Training and validation
 - Riva deployment